Falls prevention in the older person

 An undergraduate degree and familiarity with the internet and email.

-- Aetiology of falls
+- Risk factors of falls

-- Falls program development, implementation and evaluation
+- Principles of program evaluation

 Yes - this unit is a postgraduate elective in Public Health.